inossidabile/blog/source/_posts/2013-01-18-dangers-of-turbolinks.markdown

 Turbolinks claim that it's the successor to pjax that seamlessly works out of box.
 As you can see – it's not even close to that.
 Real problems of Turbolinks are hidden deep inside.
 Existing MVC frameworks like Ember or Joosy address such problems – they may use different approaches but they face them.
 Turbolinks silently ignore it.
 And if it will ever try start fighting – it will turn into another MVC framework.

 Remember: with Turbolinks you might easily fix surface issues.
 But it's an iceberg so think twice.
+You have to write your code in a very special way to work with that.
+You are likely to have issues with legacy code.
+And you get almost nothing for that.